Textualize/rich/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ""
 ---

-**Read the docs**
-You might find a solution to your problem in the [docs](https://rich.readthedocs.io/en/latest/introduction.html) -- consider using the search function there.
+You may find a solution to your problem in the [docs](https://rich.readthedocs.io/en/latest/introduction.html) or [issues](https://github.com/willmcgugan/rich/issues).

 **Describe the bug**

-A clear and concise description of what the bug is.
+Edit this with a clear and concise description of what the bug.

-**To Reproduce**
-A minimal code example that reproduces the problem would be a big help if you can provide it.
+Provide a minimal code example that demonstrates the issue if you can.
 If the issue is visual in nature, consider posting a screenshot.

 **Platform**

 What platform (Win/Linux/Mac) are you running on?
 What terminal software are you using?

-**Diagnose**
 I may ask you to cut and paste the output of the following commands.
 It may save some time if you do it now.

 ```